 Based on average rates for minimum coverage, the cheapest auto insurance companies in South Carolina are:

 - GEICO: $470 per year

+If you or a family member are in the military, USAA offers another affordable option at an average of $500 per year.
 The most expensive car insurance company in South Carolina for minimum coverage is Nationwide, with an average cost of $761 per year.

 These prices are only estimates based on rates for an average South Carolina driver and should not be used to compare insurance prices.